-Waiting lists
+Waiting Lists

-The school will operate a waiting list for Reception.
+Warwickshire County Council Admissions Service will operate and maintain a waiting list for Reception.
 Where the school receives more applications for places than there are places available, a waiting list will operate until 31 December 2024.
-This will be maintained by the Admissions Service at Warwickshire County Council and all children whose application is unsuccessful will automatically be added to the waiting list.
+All children whose application is unsuccessful will automatically be added to the waiting list.